Ed. note: This post was originally published on May 3, 2023; I have refreshed and updated it as of December 2025!

 12. PEBBLE CHEESE GRATER — Like everyone else, we love our microplane, but this is a must if you serve a lot of dishes with parmesan or pecorino romano (e.g., on top of pastas and soups).
 It yields a wonderful texture that does not immediately melt into soup.
 It’s also really pretty!
 Worth the expensive shipping, trust me.
 Buy one for you and one for a foodie sibling/friend!

-13. DINER STYLE PORCELAIN MUGS — We own nearly identical ones (they look SO similar) and they are fantastic.
+13. DINER STYLE PORCELAIN MUGS — We own and adore these.
 Coffee afficionados claim that porcelain is the best material out of which to drink coffee — something about the flavor and heat transfer.
 I also like that the diner style ones are not too thin-lipped, though.
 It makes for such a wonderful morning coffee drinking experience!

 14. RICE BOWLS — Not our exact style (again, we bought from a Vietnamese grocery in Chicago up by Tank Noodle) but we find we use bowls this size constantly, whether for rice (as intended), dipping sauces, small sides.